astropy/astropy/docs/coordinates/frames.rst

     >>> cooi.data
     <UnitSphericalRepresentation lon=1.1 deg, lat=2.2 deg>

-All of the above methods can also accept array data (or other python sequences) to create arrays of coordinates::
+All of the above methods can also accept array data (or other Python sequences) to create arrays of coordinates::

     >>> ICRS(ra=[1.5, 2.5]*u.deg, dec=[3.5, 4.5]*u.deg)